 Who are we?

 The Quaker Leadership Center (QLC) was launched in 2022 by Earlham School of Religion (ESR) in Richmond, IN.
 Established in 1960 as a graduate theological division of Earlham College, ESR is the pre-eminent Quaker seminary in the United States.

 The Center is being funded with a grant from Lilly Endowment Inc. through its Pathways for Tomorrow Initiative, which is designed to help theological schools in the U.S. and Canada prioritize and respond to the most pressing challenges they face as they prepare pastoral leaders now and into the future.

-We live in a time of rapid cultural and congregational change.
+In a time of rapid cultural and congregational change,

-We equip Quaker leaders to faithfully adapt and innovate by:
+We equip Quaker leaders to faithfully adapt by:

-- collaborating with existing partners to revitalize leaders and their Meetings and churches
+- Collaborating with existing partners to revitalize leaders and their ministry contexts

 Let us know if you have questions, concerns, visitation inquiry, or request for resources

 Della is excited to see where God is leading the Center, ESR and the whole of the Religious Society of Friends.
 She is a Recorded Minister in Western Yearly Meeting and a trained spiritual director.

 She recently completed a three-year interim as the leader of the Interim Co-Superintendent Team for Western Yearly Meeting of Friends, (33 Quaker Meetings in western IN and eastern IL).
 She also serves as an Adjunct Professor in the MBAOnline@UDayton program teaching “The Principled